 Installation: Spray foam is often installed incorrectly, leaving gaps or holes, which reduces its performance.
 Another issue is that SPF is not necessarily breathable, so inadequate ventilation can mean moisture is trapped and condensation forms between the insulation and external walls/roof, causing damp.

 Health: This is a big one.
 No-one’s sure of the potential health effects of off-gassing, or how long toxins linger in the air after the insulation is sprayed.

 Environment: SPF is a fossil-fuel based product, with a a high carbon dioxide content in the materials.
 These are released during spraying, contributing to global warming.
 Some companies’ claims to be ‘eco-friendly’ should be taken with a pinch of salt!

 The look: Most people would agree that SPF is pretty ugly.
 It’s bulky, messy and can’t be decorate over.
 Some people have even complained to us that they can’t sell their property because of it!

 While we are not saying don’t consider spray foam as a solution, definitely weigh this up against other insulating materials.There are a number of types of insulation suitable for your loft, depending on your individual budget and requirements.
 We have separate blogs on most of them, so we thought we’d just pick a few of our favourites to suggest here:

 External wall insulation is a more expensive measure, but can be really worthwhile.
 It looks great, protects your walls and keeps your home warm.
-We’d recommend getting in touch with the guys at BeConstructive if you’re interested.
+Get in touch with us if you’d like us to recommend an installer.